1601-mma2013/Performance-Enhancer/README.md

 **b.
 Requirements**

-1. Functional and data needs – The pc’s hardware specification and its full run potential compared to the current run potential.
+1.Functional and data needs – The pc’s hardware specification and its full run potential compared to the current run potential.

-2. User mental models – between the ages of 18-21.
+2.User mental models – between the ages of 18-21.

-3. Design imperatives – translucent overlay over the user’s desktop.
+3.Design imperatives – translucent overlay over the user’s desktop.

-4. Product vision - To be able to unlock the full potential of the pc.
+4.Product vision - To be able to unlock the full potential of the pc.

-5. Business requirements – adverts online.
+5.Business requirements – adverts online.

-6. Technology – processing, github.
+6.Technology – processing, github.

 *4. Design Framework*